If you’re considering buying a home in the UK, find out about mortgages in the UK and what you’ll need to get one.

 Finding a mortgage adviser in the UK

-There are many different mortgage advisers, mortgage brokers and mortgage advice companies operating the the UK.
+There are many different mortgage advisers, mortgage brokers and mortgage advice companies operating in the UK.
 If you want to use an independent broker, check that they are listed on the Financial Conduct Authority (FCA) register.
 To find an adviser, you can use these websites:

 There are a number of different government schemes to help people to buy a home in the UK.
 These are: